 Grade Listed

-• Are of exceptional or special interest
+Buildings that are of exceptional or special interest and must be preserved.

 There are different levels of grade listed buildings.
 Grade I, Grade II and Grade II*.